Eostre and Ostara

 Eostre's Symbolism

 Through these enduring symbols—the vibrant hare and the life-giving egg—Ēostre stands as a powerful figure of springtime renewal.
 She represents the cycle of death and rebirth, guiding the world from the stillness of winter into the flourishing vibrancy of spring.
-She continues to inspire modern celebrations of the changing seasons, reminding us of resilience, balance, and the promise of new beginnings.
+Her influence can still be seen in modern celebrations of the changing seasons, from Ostara festivals to contemporary Easter traditions.
+By honoring her symbols, we connect with the ancient wisdom of nature, celebrating resilience, balance, and the promise of new beginnings. Ēostre’s presence reminds us that, just as the Earth renews itself, we too have the power to grow, transform, and embrace the opportunities that each new season brings.

 The VEnerable Bede

-The Venerable Bede, an Anglo-Saxon monk and scholar during the 8th century, is the source for historical discussion of Eostre.
+Bede is the source for historical discussion of Eostre.
 In his work The Reckoning of Time (De Temporum Ratione), Bede wrote that the month of April was once known as Ēosturmōnaþ among the early Anglo-Saxons, named after a goddess called Eostre.
 He claimed that the Christian celebration of Easter took its name from these pagan traditions, which were later adapted into the Christian calendar.
+During this month, honour feasts were celebrated in her name, linking her to both pagan traditions and the eventual Christianization of the season.
 Although Bede’s account provides valuable insight into early pagan practices, no other contemporary sources actually confirm Eostre’s worship, leading some scholars to debate whether she was a widely venerated goddess or a symbolic figure created by Bede.

 Eostre's Teachings